 Petroteq Energy Announces Pemex as First Member of Petrobloq Global Blockchain Industry Consortium

-Los Angeles CA, Jan.
-25, 2018 (GLOBE NEWSWIRE) -- Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV: PQE; OTCQX: PQEFF; Frankfurt: A2DYWC), a company focused on the development and implementation of proprietary technologies for the energy industry, today announced an agreement with Pemex, the Mexican state-owned petroleum company and one of the world’s top petroleum producers.
+Los Angeles, California--(Newsfile Corp. - January 25, 2018) - Petroteq Energy Inc..
+(TSXV: PQE) (OTCQX: PQEFF) (FSE: A2DYWC) ("Petroteq" or the "Company"), a company focused on the development and implementation of proprietary technologies for the energy industry, today announced an agreement with Pemex, the Mexican state-owned petroleum company and one of the world's top petroleum producers.

 With over 100,000 employees and extensive vertically integrated operations, Pemex is optimistic that it can benefit from the adoption and integration of a blockchain technology platform to efficiently manage and implement the chain of supply of oil and gas.
 As of December 1, 2017, Pemex made headlines as the first petroleum company to accept cryptocurrency as a form of payment.
 Migrating their business processes to a blockchain platform is expected to be a major step in optimizing Pemex's business processes from production to sale.